lowtek232/mc/MC Server is Back.md

 Choose BSL Shaders

 ## 4. Play
 - Open MC Launcher or (SKLauncher and click offline mode) and click forge
-- Select Forge 1.19.4 For the version
+- play

-Server Address: skante.aternos.me:53476
+Server Address: 155.94.186.3:25576

 ```server should be on always 24/7/365```